Zeleni Venac: 21st century

 In 2015, city announced massive reorganization of the city's public transportation.
 It included relocation of the large terminus at Zeleni Venac, for numerous city lines.
 The buses were still planned to pass, but the terminus was to be removed.
 However, almost nothing of this plan hasn't been done anywhere in the city.
 In August 2021, city administration announced new plan for the neighborhood.
 It still includes the relocation of the terminus, and its location will be adapted into the art center with scenic viewpoint.
-Further plans were announced in November 2021 which envisioned higher structures and reduction of traffic surfaces, even though the neighborhood is one of most congested in Belgrade.
+Further plans were announced in November 2021 which envisioned higher structures and reduction of traffic surfaces, even though the neighborhood is one of the most congested in Belgrade.

 In June 2022, city announced reconstruction of the Terazije Terrace and the adjoining sections of Zeleni Venac.
 Project consists of three phases, marked by the streets, of which the latter two deal with Zeleni Venac itself: Balkanska-Kraljice Natalije, Kraljice Natalije-Lomina, and Lomina-Gavrila Principa.
 The area should be on top of the Sava-Danube tunnel.
 Construction of this tunnel was tentatively scheduled for 2023, when the first phase of the terrace should also start.
 Phase two should be finished in 2025.
 Over a century old idea of making the terrace into the scenic viewpoint, from downtown Terazije, over Zeleni Venac, to the Sava, and across it further in the Syrmia, was discarded by architect and member of the Serbian Academy of Sciences and Arts Milan Lojanica, who stated that "(this idea) is completely disavowed in our time by the gigantic structures in Belgrade Waterfront, erected right between the terrace and the Sava".